The Paris-Amsterdam Rally

 An Event to Remember

-With a deep-rooted passion for veteran and vintage machinery, Rally Round has traditionally run a period-dressed event each summer to celebrate the heroic pioneers of early motoring.
-In 2018, we have two particularly significant anniversaries to commemorate.
-It will be 130 years since Bertha Benz, wife of automobile inventor Karl Benz, made the world’s very first long-distance journey in a motor car, and 120 years since the running of the first international motor race, from Paris to Amsterdam and back.
+With a passion for historic machinery, Rally Round has traditionally run a period-dressed summer event to celebrate the pioneers of early motoring, and in 2018 we have two special anniversaries to commemorate: it will be 130 years since Bertha Benz, wife of automobile inventor Karl, made the world’s first long-distance car journey, and 120 years since the first international motor race, from Paris to Amsterdam and back.

-You may be sure that our 2018 Paris-Amsterdam Rally will be easier than the events that inspired it (see below).
-Unlike Bertha Benz, you will not have to follow muddy cart tracks or find fuel in pharmacies, and you will not be opposed by armed troops, as the racers of 1898 were.
-Nevertheless you may expect plenty of excitement as we follow thrilling roads through France, Germany, Belgium and the Netherlands, with some classic race circuits thrown in for good measure.
-The Veteran and Vintage categories will again compete for the Charles Jarrott Trophy, named after Britain’s first motorsport hero, whilst the Classic (pre-1969-type) category will have its own awards.
-In honour of Bertha Benz, we might offer a special prize for the highest-placed female driver with a teenage navigator!
-You may read or download the brochure via the link on this page, and if you have any questions or would like to reserve your place on this remarkable event please contact the Rally Office via the Enquiry button at the top of the page.
-We look forward to hearing from you!
+Our 2018 Paris-Amsterdam Rally will be easier than the events that inspired it (see below).
+Unlike Bertha Benz, you won’t have to follow muddy cart tracks or find fuel in pharmacies, and you won’t be opposed by armed troops, as the 1898 racers were.
+Nevertheless you may expect lots of excitement on thrilling roads through France, Luxembourg, Germany, Belgium and the Netherlands, with some classic race circuits thrown in for good measure.
+The pre-war categories will again compete for the Charles Jarrott Trophy, named after Britain’s first motorsport hero, whilst the Classic (pre-1969-type) category will have its own awards.
+In honour of Bertha Benz, we might even offer a special prize for the highest-placed female driver with a teenage navigator!
+You may read the brochure and route recce report via the links on this page, and if you have any questions or would like to reserve your place on this remarkable event simply contact the Rally Office via the Enquiry button above.

-Entries started arriving within hours of the brochure being published, and we already have a great bunch of competitors.
-Returning Paris-Prague participants include Spirit of the Rally Award winners John and Catherine Harrison with their 1917 American LaFrance, Irish-American crew Tom Hayes and Frank McDonagh with their 1970 BMW 2002ti Alpina, father and daughter Martin and Alexandra Tacon with their 1933 Aston Martin Le Mans, Steven Collins with ‘Gypsy’, his lovely 1922 Bentley 3-litre, and Richard Dresner and Colin Mackenzie in the 1934 Talbot they hoped to drive last year before fate put them into a MGB V8 Costello.
-We’re also delighted to welcome experienced rallyists Andy and Liz Owler in a fabulous 1971 Alpine Renault A110 Berlinette, Anthony and Fiona Galliers-Pratt in a 1965 Porsche 911, Jan and Marion van Gemert in a 1929 Buick Roadster and Jan Woien and Jan Erik Hansen in the 1935 Alvis Speed 20 they campaigned on our Samurai Challenge in Japan.
+We already have a great bunch of competitors.
+Returning Paris-Prague participants include Spirit of the Rally Award winners John and Catherine Harrison with their 1917 American LaFrance; not to be outdone, David Wenman and Jeff Robinson are bringing a 1929 model.
+Also returning are Irish-American crew Tom Hayes and Frank McDonagh with their 1970 BMW 2002ti Alpina, Dr Michael Feichtinger and Sebastian Haberl and their 1963 Porsche Carrera 2 roadster, father and daughter Martin and Alexandra Tacon with their 1933 Aston Martin Le Mans, Steven Collins and Dimitros Stoliopoulos with ‘Gypsy’, a lovely 1922 Bentley 3-litre, and Richard Dresner and Colin Mackenzie in the 1934 Talbot they hoped to drive last year before fate put them into a MGB V8 Costello.
+Experienced rallyists Andy and Liz Owler are bringing a fabulous 1971 Alpine Renault A110 Berlinette, Anthony and Fiona Galliers-Pratt are in a 1965 Porsche 911, Jan and Marion van Gemert will drive a 1929 Buick Roadster and Jan Woien and Jan Erik Hansen have entered the 1935 Alvis Speed 20 they drove on our Samurai Challenge in Japan.
+Another notable entrant is Richard Cunningham, who secured his place at an auction in aid of the Fly Navy Heritage Trust (click here for details) and will drive his 1933 Lagonda M45 Tourer.
+We’re also delighted to welcome rally novices Linda Tucker and Sarah Jennings, who are coming from Bermuda with a 1971 MGB GT; challenging them for the Coupe des Dames trophy are Kate Lawson and Teresa Mathers in a Jaguar XK140, while their husbands Dougie Lawson and Bill Mathers will drive an XK150.
+Returning Odyssey Italia award winners include Aussies Steve and Ruth Lambert in their 1935 Ford Sedan, Andy Actman and Jackie Quinan in their 1963 MGB and John and Moira Hilbery with their 1950 Bentley special.
+Other familiar faces include Stephen and Julia Robertson in their 1955 Triumph TR3, Peter Homes and Cliff Clifton in a 1969 Volvo and Andrew Wenman and Tom Goddard in their 1968 Ford Escort.
+Tim Wilkinson and Chris Evans plan to drive a Jaguar XK150 while Mark Seymour and Chris Seaton have yet to decide between their 1934 Lagonda or something more modern.
+We’re also pleased to welcome Peter Thornton and Robert Maxted in a 1939 Ford V8 Coupe and friends Alec and Barbara Hammond and Chris and Judy Beighton in a pair of Ford Mustangs.
 New entries are arriving all the time, so don’t delay if you want to join the fun!

 Bertha Ringer in 1871